 • The storage backend you choose

-• The upload and processing timeouts across your stack
+• Upload and processing timeouts across your stack

-• The available CPU, memory, local disk, and network throughput in your deployment
+• Available CPU, memory, local disk, and network throughput in your deployment

 Use object storage for large documents

-Avoid using the built-in database-backed storage for large documents in production.
+Avoid the built-in database-backed storage for large documents in production.

 Why:

 • The built-in storage backend stores assets in PostgreSQL, and PostgreSQL has a hard 1 GB limit for a field value.
 Because Document Engine stores built-in assets in a bytea column, that limit applies to stored assets.
-For details, see the PostgreSQL limits documentation(opens in a new tab).
+Refer to the PostgreSQL limits documentation(opens in a new tab) for details.

 • Object storage performs better and scales more predictably for large PDFs and attachments.